7 Jovial Books Where The Guy Falls In Love First

 Dear Ava is a new adult book that takes place in high school.
 There are trigger warnings in this book for sexual assault.
 If you’re cool with that, then I recommend this.
 The story follows Ava, who a long time ago got sexually assaulted by one of the football players in her school, but she doesn’t know who it was.
 So she decides to return to school and find out who hurt her.
 When she gets there, she’s getting bullied by everybody there.

-Then one day, Ava gets a note in her locker that was privately read to her, “Dear Ava, I’ve liked you for a long time, but I’m not the one who did it.
+Then, one day, Ava gets a note in her locker that was privately read to her, “Dear Ava, I’ve liked you for a long time, but I’m not the one who did it.
 You’re also following the guy’s point of view, and then you watch him as he gets closer to her, and they slowly discover who did this to her.
-They’re also going to have a romance where the boy falls in love fast.
+They will also have a romance where the boy falls in love fast.
 So it is a charming story.

 Read it if you are cool with the trigger warning and a bit of the heavier topic vibe.
 Many readers found the bad quality issue of hardcover, but the paperback is awesome for font size, color, cover, binding, and page quality.